UAE Vice-President names 3 best, worst govt departments to reduce bureaucracy

 "In government bureaucracy, procedures are more important than outcomes... paperwork is more important than delivering services... and systems and rules are put in place to limit thinking outside the box."

-In 2020, the country launched the 'UAE Mystery Shopper' app which is a method commonly used to gather information about and measure the quality of services offered.
-Prior to this, the Dubai Ruler had referred to his own personal team of mystery shoppers who are sent to evaluate government services.
+In 2020, the country launched the 'UAE Mystery Shopper' app, which is a method commonly used to gather information and measure the quality of services offered.
+Prior to this, the Dubai Ruler had referred to his own personal team of mystery shoppers who would be sent to evaluate government services.

 At the end of 2024, the leader called out three managers who were found to have blocked public access to their government offices — which is in violation of the emirate's culture of "open doors for the people".